kellpossible/blog/content/adventures/033-a-wedding-in-gomi/index.md

 so we decided to set up just below the cross.

 Our friend Chris performed the ceremony, he was a great orator.
-The cloud drifted in and out, and I watched Anya's beatiful face gather droplets.
+The cloud drifted in and out, and I watched Anya's happy face gather droplets of condensation.
 Afterwards we cracked the champaign and partied!
-As we drove down the mountain, I received a text message that our wedding certificate was ready to be collected at the service hall, so Anya and I continued there with our two Georgian friends Sopo and Lika as witnesses, a small miracle it was ready on the same day as the ceremony.
+As we drove down the mountain, I received a text message that our wedding certificate was ready to be collected at the service hall, so Anya and I continued there with our two Georgian friends Sopo and Lika as witnesses, another small miracle that it was ready on the same day as the ceremony.

 I drove with Lika to collect the wedding cake she had organised to be made for us, something delicious covered in stawberries.
 We were soon all sitting for dinner at the newly made table under the shelter in the campsite.
-Two Gomi locals Anzori and TODO: name, brought us another cake and fireworks as gifts.
+Two Gomi locals Anzori and Nadia brought us another cake and fireworks as gifts.
 We spent our first married night sleeping on a small couch out on the veranda of the house, and the rain absolutely bucketed down during the night, spraying me on the outside.

 The next day we got a lift into Ozergheti, and took a marshutka (mini bus) to the Black Sea, where we took advantage of COVID prices and stayed in a luxury 5 star hotel above the beach which resembles a disney castle with an infinity pool.
-Walking down the road to reach the hotel, we passed many stunning Eucalyptus specimens, this region is full of them, and it reminded me of home.
+Walking down the road to reach the hotel, we passed many stunning Eucalyptus specimens (which are now probably considered invasive), this region is full of them, and it reminded me of home.